 Recommended tire pressure for BMW 128i tires ranges from 32 psi to 38 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

-What is the recommended tire pressure for BMW 128i?
+Where to find recommended tire pressure for BMW 128i?

-You can find your BMW 128i recommended tire pressure in BMW 128i owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
-Recommended tire pressure for BMW 128i will be listed in psi, bar or kPa.
+BMW 128i recommended tire pressure can be found in owner's manual, on a tire placard on the side of driver's door or door jam, on the trunk lid, in the console or on the fuel door.
+Tire inflation will be listed in psi (pounds per square inch), bar or kPa (kilopascals).

 What is recommended winter tire pressure for BMW 128i?

 Tire pressure fluctuates with ambient temperatures.
 When temperatures drop, BMW 128i tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter BMW 128i tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
 Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is BMW 128i equipped with Tire Pressure Monitoring System (TPMS)?